Tuck-360-Admissions-Interview-Three-Students.jpg

 We might ask some common MBA interview questions.
 Prepare and know your answers.
 Although this may vary by candidate and interviewer, you will likely be asked some standard questions, such as “Walk me through your resume,” “Why are you pursuing an MBA?” and “What are your goals?”
 Prepare to discuss these by reviewing your resume beforehand, thinking about your academic and professional transitions, and reflecting on what is most important to you and how you can best highlight that to your interviewer.
 Consider asking yourself: what led you to this point in your professional journey, and what goals are you hoping to achieve post-MBA?
 Answers to these questions are only a small part of your interview.
 Learn to respond to them in 2-3 minutes to give your interviewer enough time to ask behavioral questions that explore your alignment with our four criteria.

 We ask behavioral questions.
 Prepare examples that address each of our four criteria.
 We believe that behaviors demonstrate transferable skills and can predict your impact at Tuck and beyond.
-By relating stories from your past, you show us that your performance can be replicated here at Tuck and throughout your professional life.
+When you share stories from your past, you show us that you can demonstrate the same qualities here at Tuck and throughout your professional life.
 You may find the STAR format helpful in structuring your answers.
 Start with the Situation, describe the Task or problem that you faced, tell your interviewer about the Actions you took, and finish the story with a summary of the Result.
 The best stories are those that focus mostly on your actions.

 • Dress professionally, and maintain good posture and body language